Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Bivariate DeepKriging

 \subsection{The link between Bivariate DeepKriging and LMC}

-For univariate case, \cite{chen2020deepkriging} proved the link between DeepKriging and Kriging.
-They showed fixed rank kriging (FRK) \citep{cressie2008fixed}, is a linear function of the covariates as well as the basis functions, and thus is a special case of DeepKriging with one layer when all the activation functions are set to be linear.
+For the univariate case, \cite{chen2020deepkriging} established a connection between DeepKriging and Kriging.
+They demonstrated that fixed rank kriging (FRK) \citep{cressie2008fixed} is a linear function of covariates and basis functions, representing a special case of DeepKriging with one layer when all activation functions are set to be linear.

 \textbf{Theorem:} For a co-located bivariate spatial process, assuming that the latent variables are constructed with the same sets of basis functions, the Linear Model of Co-regionalization (LMC) represents a special case of BDK.